acgetchell/mundus-atrox/src/journals/tenth.md

 - His vision blurs for a bit (rolls a 2) and cannot see any traps.
 - *Wulrif* investigates the stairs.
 The stairs seem solid and well-designed.
 - *Steve* uses Luck
-- *Tysnera* doesn’t find anything other than the stairs seem to be made for dwarves
+- *Tysnera* doesn’t find anything other than the stairs seem to be made for Dwarves

 We head down the stairs and find ourselves in a large cavern with some ledges, tables, and dozens of warrior skeletons.
 It looks like a battle occurred here a long time ago, but they smell.
 Some gray ghoulish creatures start to rise and approach us.
 They don’t lurch, but move quicker.